cclib/cclib.github.io/sphinx/tutorial.rst

  * Python (at least version 3.0 is recommended, although 2.7 is still tested)
  * NumPy (at least version 1.5 is recommended)

 Python is an open-source programming language available from http://www.python.org.
 It is available for Windows as well as being included in most Linux distributions.
-In Debian it is installed as follows: (as root)
+In Debian/Ubuntu it is installed as follows (as root):

 .. code-block:: bash

     apt-get install python python-dev

 NumPy (Numerical Python) adds a fast array facility and linear algebra routines to Python.
 It is available from http://www.numpy.org.
 Windows users should use the most recent NumPy installation for the Python version they have (e.g. numpy-1.0.3.1.win32-py2.4.exe for Python 2.4).
 Linux users are recommended to find a binary package for their distribution rather than compiling it themselves.
-In Debian it is installed as follows: (as root)
+In Debian/Ubuntu it is installed as follows (as root):

 .. code-block:: bash